-I was slightly taken aback by his unexpected raw humour, and answered as honestly and straightforward as possible “….um, I don’t really know” He finally cracked a small smile and passed me through.
+I was slightly taken aback by his unexpected raw humor, and answered as honestly and straightforward as possible “….um, I don’t really know” He finally cracked a small smile and passed me through.

 It was the funniest remark I’ve ever received from a Customs Officer but that day actually changed my life (Thank You US border patrol!)

 It changed my life because it really got me thinking.
 Although I was teaching yoga, I didn’t have a meditation practice apart from my yoga practice and I took that remark as my sign to get started.

 I’ve been meditating ever since, and have found the benefits to be beyond what I could have dreamed of.
 However the process of meditation isn’t always easy or fun, and today I’m sharing how you can start meditating and experience the benefits from 5 minutes a day.